Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 6. What behavior does this metric encourage?
 7. What damage could this metric hide?

 The last two questions are the ones organizations skip.

-Every metric is also an incentive.
-Every dashboard is also a theory of what matters.
-If that theory is wrong, people will still optimize for it.

-They may even get rewarded for doing so.
+Every metric is also an incentive, and every dashboard is a theory of what matters; even when that theory is wrong, people will optimize for it and may be rewarded for doing so.

 ## Closing Thought

-Measurement is necessary.

-But measurement is not judgment.
+Measurement is necessary, but it is not judgment.

 Metrics are lossy representations of reality.
 They can reveal the system, or they can become a costume the system wears to look healthy.